kevintpeng/Learn-Something-Every-Day/UWaterloo/SE212: Logic and Computation.md

 - set equality
 - proper subset
 - power set P is the set of all subsets B of a set D

+### Set Functions
 - set union and intersection
 - absolute complement
 - set difference
+- generalized set operations on multiple sets (think functions like summations ∑)

 Derrived Laws of Set Theory:
 - intersection and union are commutative, associative, distributive, De Morgan's Law
 - empty set identities, universal set identities

+### Proofs in Set Theory
+Russell's Paradox: if a set can contain sets as elements, can it contain itself?